zellat451/pyjump/README.md

 It's designed to work locally on your machine and uses your personal Google account for access.

 (Yes, I know it's in c#, I coded the damned thing.
 It just started as a python program, and then I forgot to rename it when I switched language.
-Do me a solid and assume it means 'pretty jump listing' or something.)
+Do me a solid and pretend it means 'pretty jump listing' or something.)

 [Click here to download the zip](https://github.com/zellat451/pyjump/releases/latest)